 The proposed expansion will comprise the following:

-Application is being made pursuant to Section 52 of the National Energy Board Act (NEB Act) for the proposed Trans Mountain Expansion Project (referred to as “TMEP” or “the Project”).
-The NEB will undertake a detailed review and hold a Public Hearing to determine if it is in the public interest to recommend a Certificate of Public Convenience and Necessity (CPCN) for construction and operation of the Project.
-Subject to the outcome of the NEB Hearing process, Trans Mountain plans to begin construction in 2016 and go into service in 2017.
+Application is being made pursuant to Section 52 of the Canada Energy Regulator (CER) for the proposed Trans Mountain Expansion Project (referred to as “TMEP” or “the Project”).
+The CER will undertake a detailed review and hold a Public Hearing to determine if it is in the public interest to recommend a Certificate of Public Convenience and Necessity (CPCN) for construction and operation of the Project.
+Subject to the outcome of the CER Hearing process, Trans Mountain plans to begin construction in 2016 and go into service in 2017.

 Trans Mountain has embarked on an extensive program to engage Aboriginal communities and to consult with landowners, government agencies (e.g., regulators and municipalities), stakeholders, and the general public.
 Information on the Project is also available here.